MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 ---

-## Configure passwordless database connection in the marketplace offer
+## Configure passwordless database connection for Oracle WebLogic Server on Azure VMs

-This section shows you how to configure the passwordless data source connection in the Azure Marketplace offer.
+This section shows you how to configure the passwordless data source connection using the Azure Marketplace offers for Oracle WebLogic Server.

 First, begin the process of deploying an offer.
 The following offers support passwordless database connection: